proudmuslim-dev/vigilance-themes/README.md

 ## Contributors

 * If you are interested in contributing to this project, please check out the [contributing guidelines](https://github.com/proudmuslim-dev/vigilance-themes/wiki/Contributing) page on our wiki.
+* After you have done this, take a look at [this issue](https://github.com/proudmuslim-dev/vigilance-themes/issues/3) for our planned additions to this project.